paigetiedeman/program-language/README.md

 ## Description

-_This simple HTML website uses forms with JavaScript and JQuery funtionalty to show the user which language they should learn.
+_This simple HTML website uses forms with JavaScript and JQuery functionality to show the user which language they should learn.
 Styled with custom and Bootstrap CSS._

 ## Setup/Installation